trieshard/source-strategy-assessment/framework.md

 ### Ecosystems - Example Questions

-- Includes community, communications, publicity, contributor-experience
+- What are your strategies for community, communications, publicity and contributor-experience?

-- Exploit all of the above for your business value?
+- How do you discover commercial opportunities for your source code?

-- Are you leveraging research ecosystems via source-level SDKs?
+- How do you measure the success of the ecosystems that you want to develop?

-- How are you creating developer pull for charged SDKs?
+- How are you measuring the "developer experience" of your source sharing or SDKs?

 ### Ecosystems - Example Scores